rooterkyberian/openwrt-rt-feed/README.md

     $ ./scripts/feeds update rooterkyberian

-and install packages from feeds to make them avaiable in menuconfig
+and install all packages from the feed to make them available in menuconfig

-    $ ./scripts/feeds install -a
+    $ ./scripts/feeds install -p rooterkyberian